-- ANDREWS UNIVERSITY, concluded. - 1968 Sponsored an archaeological expedition to Heshbon, Jordan, the first in the history of the SDA church. - 1970 The SDA Theological Seminary was fully accredited by the American Association of Theological Schools (July 17).
-Bachelor of Divinity replaced by Master of Divinity degree. - 1971 Bachelor and Master programs in Teacher Education accredited by the National Council of Accreditation of Teacher Education, effective September 1, 1970. - All undergraduate and graduate program in music accredited by the National Association of Schools of Music, effective September 1, 1970. - The baccalaureate nursing program granted full approval by the Michigan Department of Licensing and Regulation, Board of Nursing. - Radio station WAUS opened (January 19). - 1972 Doctor of Ministry accredited by N. Central Assn., June, 1973. - ANDREWS UNIVERSITY ACADEMY.
+- 1974 School of Technology opened (September). - 1975 Counseling and Testing Center accredited by International Association of Counseling Services.
+Social Work accredited by Council of Social Work Education. - 1976 Doctor of Ministry program accredited by Association of Theological Schools (June).

+First doctoral degrees in education conferred (June 6).
+Dept. of Chemistry accredited by American Chemical Society.
+Designated by GC as Aviation Training and Service Center for the Seventh-day Adventist Church.
+ANDREWS UNIVERSITY ACADEMY.
 Berrien Springs, Michigan.

-1872 - Battle Creek School opened (elementary and secondary). - 1875 A day school operated when Battle Creek College was founded. - 1893 Haskell Home for Orphans with Home School.
+- 1872 Battle Creek School opened (elementary and secondary). - 1875 A day school operated when Battle Creek College was founded. - 1893 Haskell Home for Orphans with Home School.
 Closed in 1904. - 1901 Transferred to Berrien Springs and became an integral part of Emmanuel Missionary College. - 1916 Accredited by the University of Michigan for grades 9-12. - 1920 Became autonomous of Emmanuel Missionary College. - 1922 Accredited by the North Central Association of Colleges and Secondary Schools as Emmanuel Missionary College Academy. - 1923 Designated as a preparatory school. - 1930 Accredited by the SDA Board of Regents (February 19-21). - 1963 Name Andrews University Academy voted by the board of trustees (July 29).